Haru1O1/AMSI_Powershell_Bypass/README.md

 ```powershell
 Add-Type -TypeDefinition $pythonmods -Language CSharp
 ```
-This tells PowerShell add the type definition $pythonmods specify the code as C# and compile it.
+This tells PowerShell to add the type definition $pythonmods, specify the code as C#, and compile it.

 # 6.
 ```powershell